 The whole platform is moving towards a more intuitive way of building posts and pages.
 WordPress already have the market share of the web, and with the rise of other web builders, they want to hold on to it.

 Gutenberg’s block based editor will make theme creation more accessible, relying less on code.
 Whilst this is useful for many website owners who just don’t have the luxury of a developer, Gutenberg will still shine best when teamed up with a knowledgeable web and UX team.

 Page builder plugins may lose some of their importance.
 At the moment, Gutenberg won’t have that kind of functionality, but in the long run who knows where this will go?

 Should I update my site?

 A word of caution.
 Logging into your site will give you the message that WordPress 5 is here: Please update.
 If you aren’t confident that nothing will go wrong, then proceed with caution.

 We have been using the new editor on production sites for awhile now with lots of success and our users have been happy with the level of control and ability they have to create smart looking content.

 Since the release of WordPress 5 will include the classic editor in addition to Gutenberg, it’s not necessary to switch out.
 In fact WordPress insist that there will be little change from the current version to version 5when choosing the classic editor.

 The main concern for those in the know, is the web users who, understandably have very little knowledge of the inner workings of the web and just go right on ahead and press the update button.
 I mean what can go wrong right?

-We are experts in custom WordPress builds and have 15 years experience in design and development.
+We are a web design agency who are experts in custom WordPress builds and have 15 years experience in design and development.
 We have worked on hundreds of WordPress projects.
 At Factory we adhere to WordPress coding standards and follow best practices for the web.
 As a result any of our sites which have been through major releases of WordPress have lived to tell the tale.